oslokommune/ukeweb_designsystem/src/components/video/video.md

-## Video content

-See https://designmanual.oslo.kommune.no/video for more documentation about the technical requirements of the video content itself.

-### Captions

-All videos with speech must have captions.
-Can be a part of the video image, or supplied as one or more VTT-files.

 ## Hosting your own video

 When hosting your own video, you *must* provide `<source>` with `webm` and/or `mp4` file types.